Frequently Asked Questions

 Q – What type of clothes do we need to bring to Ireland?

-Answer – We usually recommend smart casual clothing with a mixture of light ands warmer clothes and in particular bring some clothing for rain which you can expect at least once on your tour even in summer time.
-Light shoes and sneakers are great for walking and if you plan on visiting a Five Star Castle please bring some formal jackets for the dining rooms.
+Answer – We usually recommend smart casual clothing with a mixture of light and warmer clothes.
+In particular bring some clothing for rain which you can expect at least once on your tour even in summer time.
+Light shoes and sneakers are great for walking.
+If you plan on visiting a Five Star Castle please bring some formal jackets for the dining rooms.
 This applies primarily to Five Star Estates such as Dromoland and Ashford Castle.

 Q – What is included / excluded on our Tour?

 Answer – Depending on your list of inclusions and requested tour we will include all of your transportation requirements in Ireland including transfers to and from your airport of choice.
 Our accommodation always includes a full Irish breakfast.
 Lunch and evening meals are not included unless requested.
 Entrance to attractions is also extra but you can purchase a Heritage Card which gives discounts to most public owned attractions in Ireland.
 Drivers expenses, fuel and parking tolls etc. as well as all related touring expenses are covered in your tour.
 Driver guide gratuity is not included in the tour price.
 Guideline for driver gratuity is €50 – €100 per day, but this in entirely at your own discretion and depends on level of service received.